ordersofmagnitude/Portfolio/README.md

 Minesweeper: AI that automatically plays the game Minesweeper using inference.
 Demonstrates knowledge of object oriented programming, propositional logic and game design.

 Tictactoe: AI that automatically plays the game Tictactoe using recursion and the minimax algorithm from game theory.
-Demonstrates knowledge of game design and artificial intelligence.
+Demonstrates knowledge of game theory and its implementation in artificial intelligence.

 Further additions incoming, keep watching this space!